vaclavsvejcar/svejcar-dev/content/drafts/3000-01-03-extracting-case-class-field-names-with-shapeless.md

 ```

 # Scala 2.13 and productElementNames
 [Scala 2.13] added new method, [productElementNames], into the [Product] trait, from which all _case classes_ inherits.
-This method returns list of all field names, so it can be used as alternative to the above code, unfortunately with one huge drawback.
-Because this is a method implemented in _trait_, you actually need instance of your _case class_ to call this method:
+This method returns list of all field names, but since it's method, it needs existing instance, which is actually the major drawback, compared to the above solution:

 ```scala
 val user = User(123L, "John", "Smith")